Settings

 I basically only tested these on my own phone, a pixel 7 with default camera app, so I'm not surprised people with different hardware/software are getting varied results.
 I think I might try to automate testing using different scanners if I can figure that out.

-• sandos a year ago
+• sandos 2 years ago

 Hmm, yes, I did not try these but I have noticed that my default phone app in my S22 is freakishly fast at detecting QR codes, something I never remember that zxing was.